-Presently, property managers (of which there are an estimated 115,000 worldwide) can only access guests directly via Google Search and Google Maps by working with one of the preferred Google software partners.
+Presently, property managers can only access guests directly via Google Search and Google Maps by working with one of the preferred Google software partners.
 This is excellent news for property managers using these technology solutions as it provides an opportunity to appear on Google as well as being in control of pricing and availability.

 Remember, millions and millions of travellers search for accommodation on Google every day, and the number of searches with the intent of finding vacation rentals is continuously increasing!